McwilliamsJacobson/starter-academic-gzjin/content/publication/DG2021/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: Journal of Nonlinear Science
+publication: Calculus of Variations and Partial Differential Equations
-publication_short: J. Nonlinear Sci

-abstract: This work considers the rigorous derivation of continuum models of step motion starting from a mesoscopic Burton–Cabrera–Frank-type model following the Xiang’s work (Xiang in SIAM J Appl Math 63(1):241–258, 2002).
-We prove that as the lattice parameter goes to zero, for a finite time interval, a modified discrete model converges to the strong solution of the limiting PDE with first-order convergence rate.
+publication_short: Calc.
+Var.

+abstract: We study the well-posedness of the vector-field Peierls–Nabarro model for curved dislocations with a double well potential and a bi-states limit at far field.
+Using the Dirichlet to Neumann map, the 3D Peierls–Nabarro model is reduced to a nonlocal scalar Ginzburg–Landau equation.
+We derive an integral formulation of the nonlocal operator, whose kernel is anisotropic and positive when Poisson’s ratio.
+We then prove that any bounded stable solution to this nonlocal scalar Ginzburg–Landau equation has a 1D profile, which corresponds to the PDE version of flatness result for minimal surfaces with anisotropic nonlocal perimeter.
+Based on this, we finally obtain that steady states to the nonlocal scalar equation, as well as the original Peierls–Nabarro model, can be characterized as a one-parameter family of straight dislocation solutions to a rescaled 1D Ginzburg–Landau equation with the half Laplacian.

 # Summary.
 An optional shortened abstract.
-summary: This work considers the rigorous derivation of continuum models of step motion starting from a mesoscopic Burton–Cabrera–Frank-type model following the Xiang’s work.

-# Can only add one tag
+summary: We study the well-posedness of the vector-field Peierls–Nabarro model for curved dislocations with a double well potential and a bi-states limit at far field.

-tags: [Epitaxial Growth]
+tags: []

 # Display this page in the Featured widget?
 featured: true